The 3 Methods To Start A Fire With Sticks Are…

 All those resinous dried softwoods burn fast.

-You’ll add these slower-burning hardwoods to your fire after you’ve got it going using your tinder bundle.
+You’ll add these slower-burning hardwoods to your fire immediately after you’ve got it going using your tinder bundle.

 That’s it.